Tomlord1122/go-recipe/README.md

-# Tomlord Recipe - Command Manager
+# Go Recipe - Command Manager

-Tomlord Recipe is a modern Terminal User Interface (TUI) application for managing and executing shell commands.
+Go Recipe is a modern Terminal User Interface (TUI) application for managing and executing shell commands.
 It allows you to organize commands into categories, add new commands, and execute them either in foreground or background mode.

 ## Features